peteroupc/CBOR/README.md

 Acknowledgments
 -----------

-Carsten Bormann reviewed this library and gave helpful suggestions.
+* Carsten Bormann reviewed this library and gave helpful suggestions.
+* Anders Gustafssson converted this library to a Portable Class Library.